Gas Station Insurance

 You can also add cyber liability policy as an endorsement to your BOP.

-Dram shop laws are the laws that hold businesses liable for serving or selling alcohol to visibly intoxicated patrons who then go on to cause third-party injury or property damage.
+Dram shop laws hold businesses liable for serving or selling alcohol to patrons who then cause third-party injury or property damage.
 Depending on where dram shop laws are operational, liquor liability laws vary from state to state.
-Most importantly, it is a general rule of thumb that if your gas station sells or serves alcohol, you might need a liquor liability coverage.
-The liquor liability insurance provides coverages for:
+Additionally, you’ll need liquor liability coverage if your gas station sells or serves alcohol.
+Liquor liability insurance provides coverages for incidents involving alcohol including:

 - Third-party bodily injury